 The Medical Needs Test

 If the veteran is younger than age 65, he or she must be totally disabled (mentally or physically) to receive the benefit.
 Medical evidence must be submitted for these types of applications.
 At age 65 and older there is no requirement to prove medical disability.
-For a surviving spouse applying for the Pension benefit, his/her deceased veteran spouse did not have to meet any disability requirements at time of death nor does the surviving spouse need to meet any medical disability requirement(s), regardless of age.
+Age 65 automatically qualifies the veteran as disabled.
+Yes, that’s right… age alone is enough.
+For a surviving spouse applying for this Pension benefit, his/her deceased veteran spouse did not have to meet any disability requirements at time of death nor does the surviving spouse need to meet any medical disability requirement(s), regardless of age.

-A medical need for assistance or supervision due to disability is in most cases crucial to getting an enhanced Pension benefit or not getting it.
-A medical need (or rating) that causes the disability and requires the payment of medical expenses and ancillary non-medical expenses that can be annualized is subtracted from the veteran’s annual income in order to meet the income test.
+A medical need justifying assistance or supervision due to disability is in most cases crucial to getting an enhanced Pension benefit or not getting it.
+If the medical need (or rating) that causes the disability requires the payment of medical expenses, those expenses are annualized and then subtracted from the veteran’s annual income in order to meet the income test.
 Most veteran households cannot qualify for the Pension benefit without proof of these medical expenses which allows the deduction of annualized medical and non-medical expenses associated with disability from the veteran’s annual income.

 The high cost of medical and non-medical expenses associated with long term care such as home care, assisted living or nursing home care are usually the trigger that allows the veteran household to qualify for the Pension benefit.

 Many veterans currently receiving a pension benefit have lower incomes and less in assets and have met both the income and asset tests without the need for the special provision for medical expense deductions to reduce income.